RistoLibera/Kreddit/README.md

 - You can search for what you like.
 - You can edit your password.
 - You can delete your account.
+- You can see what discussions were created.

 ### By group

 - You can join in groups.
 - You can create group(4 for most).
+- You can give group a brief introduction.
 - You can upload group symbol.
 - You can see when the group were created.
 - You can toggle group view.